taskyland/snowbin/README.md

 # snowbin (v2)

+> [!NOTE]
+> snowbin is currently being rewritten.
+Stay tuned for the future.

 Snowbin is a delightfully crafted pastebin with markdown support.
 Pastes are saved upto 7 days before being deleted.